 Tell yourself that you aren’t going to check your Facebook or read any emails until you have at least the first three paragraphs written.

 Make a note as you write to remind yourself of the micro goal you have set.

 By reaching a few of these micro goals, you will be surprised at how easy it is to accomplish the task at hand without getting distracted every two minutes.

 Sometimes You Just Have to Go With Your Gut

-As the adage goes, hindsight is always 20/20.
+As they say, hindsight is always 20/20.

-Successful people are self-assured.
+Successful people are confident people.